cypress-io/cypress-documentation/source/guides/testing-strategies/aws-cognito.md

 ## Setting Amazon Cognito app credentials in Cypress

 First, we need to configure Cypress to use the {% url "AWS Cognito" https://aws.amazon.com/cognito %} environment variables set in `.env` inside of the `cypress/plugins/index.js` file.
-In addition, we are using the `aws-exports.js` supplied during the [AWS Amplify][awsamplify] build process.
+In addition, we are using the `aws-exports.js` supplied during the {% url "AWS Amplify CLI" https://docs.amplify.aws/CLI %} build process.

 ```jsx
 // cypress/plugins/index.js